chadharahil/group9_mitre_testcases/Defense Evasion/Timestomp - T1099/Readme.md

 **Test 1 -**

-Here is our use of Caldera in creating a valid account remotely using the RAT.
+Here is our use of Caldera in creating a reverse netcat session using the rat.

 ![alt text](./Time1.png)

+Here is the evidence of the timestomped files.

 ![alt text](./Time2.png)

+Here is further timestomping using Caldera.

 ![alt text](./Time3.png)